davidusb-geek/emhass/README.md

 ### Passing other data at runtime

 It is possible to also pass other data during runtime to automate energy management.
-For example, it could be useful to dynamically update the total number of hours for each deferrable load (`def_total_hours`) using for instance a correlation with the outdoor temperature (useful for water heater for example).
+For example, it could be useful to dynamically update the total number of hours for each deferrable load (`operating_hours_of_each_deferrable_load`) using for instance a correlation with the outdoor temperature (useful for water heater for example).

 Here is the list of the other additional dictionary keys that can be passed at runtime:

-- `num_def_loads` for the number of deferrable loads to consider.
+- `number_of_deferrable_loads` for the number of deferrable loads to consider.

-- `P_deferrable_nom` for the nominal power for each deferrable load in Watts.
+- `nominal_power_of_deferrable_loads` for the nominal power for each deferrable load in Watts.

-- `def_total_hours` for the total number of hours that each deferrable load should operate.
+- `operating_hours_of_each_deferrable_load` for the total number of hours that each deferrable load should operate.

-- `def_start_timestep` for the timestep from which each deferrable load is allowed to operate (if you don't want the deferrable load to use the whole optimization timewindow).
+- `start_timesteps_of_each_deferrable_load` for the timestep from which each deferrable load is allowed to operate (if you don't want the deferrable load to use the whole optimization timewindow).

-- `def_end_timestep` for the timestep before which each deferrable load should operate (if you don't want the deferrable load to use the whole optimization timewindow).
+- `end_timesteps_of_each_deferrable_load` for the timestep before which each deferrable load should operate (if you don't want the deferrable load to use the whole optimization timewindow).

 - `def_current_state` Pass this as a list of booleans (True/False) to indicate the current deferrable load state.
 This is used internally to avoid incorrectly penalizing a deferrable load start if a forecast is run when that load is already running.

-- `treat_def_as_semi_cont` to define if we should treat each deferrable load as a semi-continuous variable.
+- `treat_deferrable_load_as_semi_cont` to define if we should treat each deferrable load as a semi-continuous variable.

-- `set_def_constant` to define if we should set each deferrable load as a constant fixed value variable with just one startup for each optimization task.
+- `set_deferrable_load_single_constant` to define if we should set each deferrable load as a constant fixed value variable with just one startup for each optimization task.

 - `solcast_api_key` for the SolCast API key if you want to use this service for PV power production forecast.